6GO-it/docker-laravel/README.md

 - Latest Nodejs and NPM
 - Yarn as an alternative for NPM
 - PHP 7.1 with necessary extensions and xDebug installed
-- Apache already configured to work on the exposed port 80
+- Nginx already configured to work on the exposed port 80